benjaminy/TenaciousCalf/README.md

 the details matter a lot.
 "Persistent data structures are fast enough" and "Persistent structures are too slow" are both laughably simplistic slogans.)
-This project is an attempt to spread the use of persistence by implementing high-performance hybrid persistent collections like sets, vectors, maps and graphs in C.  The two main techniques used to achieve high performance are:
+This project is an attempt to spread the use of persistence by implementing high-performance persistent collections like sets, vectors, maps and graphs in C.  The two main techniques used to achieve high performance are:

 * _Chunking_.
 Textbook persistent data structures have lots of very small nodes.
 Chunking is the strategy of grouping together a small